tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

 You can access preferences by going to `Tools > Preferences…` on Anki’s main window.

-* **Learn ahead limit:** I recommend keeping the value close to the default of 20 minutes.
+* **Learn ahead limit.**
+I recommend keeping the value close to the default of 20 minutes.
 Mine is `35` minutes.
 When you finish your daily reviews and new cards,
 Anki will start ignoring intervals of cards in the learning queue `less` than